krishita1911/cyclistic-ride-share-data-analysis/sql/README.md

-This folder contains SQL queries used for data cleaning, aggregation and analysis.
+This folder contains SQL queries used for data cleaning, aggregation, and analysis.

-All queries were executed using Google BigQuery.
+All SQL queries were executed using Google BigQuery.
-Both SQL Files and Screenshots of query execution are included for reference.
+Query files document the analysis logic, while execution screenshots are included to demonstrate successful query runs and outputs.